A letter from the co-founders

 Jeff is based in Toronto and specializes in user growth, advertising, and digital media distribution.

 Barrett Wilson is a former social justice crusader.
-He writes for Quillette, Standpoint, The Federalist, and Areo, and is an editor the satire site The Swift.
+He writes for Quillette, Standpoint, The Federalist, and Areo, and is an editor of the satire site The Swift.

 Jason Unrau – Parliament Hill Reporter